 After 25 years shaping the South West's architectural scene, this arrangement allows Christina to maximise her impact as a BIM specialist across two exceptional practices.
 The strength of this partnership lies in its mutual benefits: KTA gains access to proven expertise, and BluePrint continues to benefit from Christina's directorial influence and technical skill.

-For our clients, this means access to broader expertise and advanced BIM capabilities that improve project delivery in heritage conservation as well as modern architectural challenges.
+For our clients, this means access to broader expertise and advanced BIM capabilities that improve project delivery for both heritage conservation and modern architectural challenges.

 Looking Forward